Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/src/samples/README.md

 ModelData model = syncClient.getModel(modelId);
 ```

 This will only return the Model payload.
-The API's response will not contain any REST inforamtion.
+The API's response will not contain any REST information.
-To get information about the REST call you can call the maximal overload and have access to both the response body (ModelData) and the HTTP REST inforamtion.
+To get information about the REST call you can call the maximal overload and have access to both the response body (ModelData) and the HTTP REST information.

 ```java
 Response<ModelData> modelResponse = syncClient.getModelWithResponse(modelId, context);